X Factor Adria: Auditions

 The first part of the selection process are the auditions.
 Potential contestants apply for a place at the auditions either online or via text message.
 Those invited to the auditions perform in front of the producers before some are selected to audition in front of the judges.
 Producers' auditions are sometimes referred to as pre-auditions.

 The first series also featured a mobile video booth where people could audition without previously applying.
 The booth was set up on the grounds of Petrovaradin Fortress during the Exit festival.

 After the pre-auditions, producers call back the acts they want to perform in front of the judges.
 The judges auditions are the first part of the series that is broadcast.
 During the auditions, acts introduce themselves and perform in front of the judges.
 After an act performs, the judges give feedback and vote.
-Acts need three or four "yes" responses from the judges to get through to the next stage of the competition - Bootcamp.
+Acts need three or four "yes" responses from the judges to get through to the next stage of the competition: Bootcamp.

 Bootcamp

 Bootcamp is the second stage where the acts who made it through are called back to perform again.
 In bootcamp acts can sometimes face challenges such as performing with other acts, choreography, and sing-offs.
-Judges as a group select 24 acts (6 of each category) to progress to judges houses.
-Sometimes, when judges and producers feel like there is a lack of good groups, a group can be formed of the solo acts that didn't make it through in their own category.
+Judges as a group select 24 acts, six of each category, to progress to judges houses.
+When judges and producers feel like there is a lack of good groups, a group sometimes can be formed of the solo acts that did not make it through in their own category.
 After each of the category is formed, a judge is assigned as mentor to the category.

 Judge's houses

 The acts who have been selected in bootcamp perform in front of a single judge one more time.
-That judge is usually accompanied with a guest judge who is there to help him/her make the decision of selecting the acts who will represent him and the category in the live shows.
-Even though the phase is called judge's houses, it's rare for the judges to have acts perform in their actual houses - usually a location is booked by the producers.
+That judge is usually accompanied with a guest judge who is there to help them make the decision of selecting the acts who will represent him and the category in the live shows.
+Even though the phase is called judge's houses, it is rare for the judges to have acts perform in their actual ones.

 Live shows

 The live shows are the final stage of the competition.
 In this phase acts perform live in front of an audience and the public votes for their favourite.
 Each week has a different theme.
-After all the acts perform and the public votes have been counted, the safe acts are announced - leaving two acts in "the bottom two".
+After all the acts perform and the public votes have been counted, the safe acts are announced, leaving two acts in "the bottom two".
 The bottom two perform one more time and the judges vote on the act they want to save or send home.
-The saved/eliminated act is decided by majority vote - in case the judges tie the vote the act who leaves the competition is decided by the public votes that were counted earlier.
-In the final judges have no say as the winner is decided solely on the public vote.
+The saved/eliminated act is decided by majority vote, in case the judges tie the vote the act who leaves the competition is decided by the public votes that were counted earlier.
+In the final, judges have no say as the winner is decided solely on the public vote.